 Use the main entrance

 Instead of using side doors when you return to your room at night, go through the main lobby.
 You might be farther from your room, but you’ll have the extra security of employees’ eyes on you and anyone who follows you in.
-Check out these 20 ways to stay healthy and safe in a hotel.

 Don’t forget the fitness facilities